Applications for the 2021 grants are now closed. Stay tuned for our 2022 application period opening June 11, 2021.

 If you would like to be added to the grant application announcement or information session mailing list, please contact [email protected]

 The Metro Central Enhancement Committee is comprised of six neighborhood representatives.
-Metro Councilor Sam Chase, the Metro Councilor from District 5, serves as chair.
+Metro Councilor Mary Nolan, the Metro Councilor from District 5, serves as chair.
 The committee reviews and awards all grant requests.
 See list of current committee members, below.